scimma/hop-client/doc/user/stream.rst

     from hop import Stream

-    stream = Stream(persist=True)
+    stream = Stream(until_eos=True)
     with stream.open("kafka://hostname:port/topic", "r") as s:
         for message in s:
              print(message)

-The :code:`persist` option allows one to listen to messages forever and keeps the connection open after an end of stream (EOS) is received.
+The :code:`until_eos` option allows one to listen to messages until the no more messages are available (EOS or end of stream).
+By default the connection is kept open indefinitely.
 This is to allow long-lived connections where one may set up a service to process incoming GCNs, for example.